 Still images you have taken can be directly uploaded to social networking services such as Twitter and Facebook from the app.
 A connection needs to be set between the camera and smartphone to upload the still images saved in the camera.(Connecting to a Smartphone)

 Press the power button on the camera to turn the power on

 Press the wireless button to turn the wireless function on

-- This does not need to be done if the wireless lamp flashes blue when the power is turned on.
+- This does not need to be done if the wireless lamp flashes white when the power is turned on.

 Select the SSID of the camera in the Wi-Fi settings of the smartphone

-- When the wireless connection is complete, the wireless lamp lights blue.
+- When the wireless connection is complete, the wireless lamp lights white.